mochodek/py-ccflex/README.md

 process data and can be exchanged.
 The _bin_ folder contains these scripts.
 Components communicates with each other by producing intermediary files (mostly in the csv format).

-Since this project is modular, we can use R to make some more advanced classifications, which are not available in Python.
+Since this project is modular, we can use R to make some more advanced classifications, which are not available in Python by simply calling any script / program available in the operating system.

 The idea is described in the following paper:
 * Ochodek, M., Staron, M., Bargowski, D., Meding, W., & Hebig, R. (2017, February).
 Using machine learning to